 - The region’s commitment is helping to ensure the active participation of the entire community.

 - Batteries able to store up to 1 MWh of energy

-The project will be enhanced as technologies evolve and based on the development of the downtown area.
+The project can be enhanced as technologies and the downtown area evolve.

 What is a microgrid?

 Microgrids are community-centered initiatives to meet local users’ needs.
 They may feature a range of components, such as solar panels, energy storage units and tools for managing building’s energy use.
 They can be connected to Hydro‑Québec’s main grid or function independently.

 The Lac-Mégantic microgrid will be adapted to the municipality’s reality and will evolve as the downtown area is redeveloped.

 Why is Hydro‑Québec taking on the challenge of developing a microgrid?

 The Lac-Mégantic microgrid is a major step in Hydro‑Québec’s energy transition and technological evolution.
 It will be a living technological development project in the center of downtown Lac-Mégantic, using cutting-edge energy technologies.

 For Hydro‑Québec, the project will provide an opportunity to assess how the new technologies could help the company pursue its mission more efficiently: